 During the Civil War the economy in the North boomed – a continuation of the industrial advances from the 1840s.
-And following the war the Union economy continued to boom, while the economy of the former Confederate states, other than Texas, remained in decline.
-Despite the Civil War in the first half of the 1860s, the United States grew in population from 31 million in 1860 to 38 million in 1870.
-This increase of 7 million included 2.3 million immigrants, 90 percent of them from Europe – an overwhelming percentage of whom settled other than in the South.
+And following the war the Union economy continued to boom, while the economy of the former Confederate states other than Texas remained in decline.
+Despite the Civil War in the first half of the 1860s, the United States grew in population: from 31 million in 1860 to 38 million in 1870.
+This increase of 7 million included 2.3 million immigrants, 90 percent of them from Europe.
+An overwhelming percentage of them settled other than in the South.

 Two years after the Civil War ended, Alaska was purchased from Russia, and called a lump of ice by those opposed to the transaction.
 Midway Island in the Pacific was annexed.
 Nebraska became the 37th state in 1867, and whites were moving into the territory just west of Nebraska – Wyoming.
 That year the Union Pacific Railroad arrived in Wyoming at what was being laid out as the town of Cheyenne.

 The railway boom benefited the steel industry in western Pennsylvania.
 Demand for armaments during the Civil War had made Pittsburgh a major industrial center.
 High tariffs created by Congress protected the steel industry in the 1870s, helping the industry to grow.

+Rail lines were extended westward to Dodge City, Kansas in 1871.
 Longhorn cattle were being driven from Texas through Indian Territory (Oklahoma) to rail heads at Abilene Kansas and Dodge City – drives of from 1,200 to 1,500 miles, moving from ten to twenty miles per day.
 The peak year of the cattle drives was 1871 when some 600,000 were herded north.
 Indians in Oklahoma were not objecting, content at least that the paleface cowboys were merely passing through rather than settling down, and some Indians were receiving a small fee from grazing licenses issued to the cattlemen.

 After delivering the cattle, the cowboys would celebrate, spending their meager wages and then begin the long and slow ride back home.
-From all of their riding some became bow-legged – a condition not to be depicted in Hollywood's Westerns.
+From all of their riding, some became bow-legged – a condition not to be depicted in Hollywood's Westerns.

 From Abilene and Dodge City, buyers from Chicago and Kansas City shipped the cattle eastward, to be slaughtered in Chicago or Kansas City, then to be shipped in refrigerated rail cars to eastern cities.
 With the invention of artificial ice, and with canning, food that would otherwise have perished was being shipped by rail from California to the east coast and to European markets.